Call Us Now

 Q: How long do most people spend in rehab abroad?

-A: If you are considering traveling for rehab, the length of stay typically varies between 30-90 days, depending on the severity of your addiction, as well as how many different stages of treatment occur onsite.
+A: If you are considering travelling for rehab, the length of stay typically varies between 30-90 days, depending on the severity of your addiction, as well as how many different stages of treatment occur onsite.
 Those who prefer support beyond basic early treatment will typically stay more than 30 days when they travel for rehab as part of their overall treatment plan.

 About the Author